 Victor Maas is Professor of Accounting at the University of Amsterdam.
 He earned his PhD at the University of Amsterdam in 2007 and worked at Erasmus University Rotterdam before returning to Amsterdam as full professor in September 2014.

-Victor teaches courses in financial accounting, management accounting, and experimental research methods in undergraduate, graduate, and executive programs.
+Victor teaches courses in financial accounting, management accounting, judgment and decision making, and experimental research methods in undergraduate, graduate, and executive programs.

 In his research, he investigates how economic, cognitive, and social factors interact to determine how individuals produce and use accounting information.
 He has published in journals such as The Accounting Review, Journal of Accounting Research, Accounting Organizations & Society, Management Accounting Research, Behavioral Research in Accounting, European Accounting Review, Accounting and Business Research and Journal of Business Ethics.